 Uncut in the UK and US

-daughter of the general for whom he drives, who does sexual acts to any man for pleasure.
-Marcos confesses his guilt to her in his troubled search for relief, and then finds himself on his knees amid the multitude of believers moving slowly toward the
+is Ana, the daughter of the general for whom he drives, who does sexual acts to any man for pleasure.
+Marcos confesses his guilt to her in his troubled search for relief, and then finds himself on his knees amid the multitude of believers moving slowly

-with a graphic scene of a young woman performing oral sex on the main character - and we can clearly see that this is not a simulation (it's also not much of a stimulation given the man involved).
-I don't know if the various hardcore scenes were actually
+, opens with a graphic scene of a young woman performing oral sex on the main character - and we can clearly see that this is not a simulation (it's also not much of a stimulation given the man involved).
+I don't know if the various hardcore scenes were

 Beauty is a 2011 South Africa/France/Germany gay drama by Oliver Hermanus.
 With Roeline Daneel, Sue Diepeveen and Charlie Keegan.